Maroubra to Coogee

 Coogee Beach

 Coogee beach is partially protected by Wedding Cake Island, and usually the calmer for it.
-This, and the fact that it is bordered by large grassed parks and picnic areas make it popular with familes.
+This, and the fact that it is bordered by large grassed parks and picnic areas makes it a favourite family favourite.

 Coogee Beach is bordered at one end by Grant Reserve and at the other by Dunningham Reserve.
 It’s worth taking a stroll along the length of the beach and up to the Reserve.
 The views from the point are spectacular.